julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Application runs end to end.
 - Documentation is clear.
 - Demo is business-relevant.
-- All required Copilot concepts are demonstrated.
+- All required GitHub Copilot concepts are demonstrated.

 ---